laprado/pascal-language-server/README.md

 (Disclaimer: I don't maintain this and have not tested it as I don't use Emacs)

 ### Other
-Any editor that allows you to add custom LSP configurations should in theory work.
+Any editor that allows you to add custom LSP configurations should work.

 ## Configuration